zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/something_went_wrong.md

 one by one.
 Then it vanished.
 Very amazing.

 Another trouble happened to me in recent days.
 One afternoon I found my workstation could not reach the network.
-After some initial debugging I suspected there were some problems with the physical internet connection point.
+After some initial debugging, I suspected there were some problems with the physical internet connection point.
 The network engineer in the Information Building did not believe in my judgement and tested it by himself.
 However, it came with few positive results.